Celia Parker Woolley: Early life

-She was born Celia Parker on June 14, 1848, in Toledo, Ohio.
-She moved to Coldwater, Michigan when she was young.
-She later graduated from Coldwater Female Seminary and, in 1868, she was married to dentist J. H. Woolley, and in 1876 moved to Chicago.
-The couple had one child who died in adolescence.
+Born Celia Parker on June 14, 1848, in Toledo, Ohio, She moved to Coldwater, Michigan at a young age.
+Parker's parents were both educated, and her father was a respected architect.
+She graduated from Coldwater Female Seminary in 1866 or 1867, and in 1868, she was married to dentist J. H. Woolley.
+In 1876 the couple moved to Chicago.
+They had one child who died in adolescence.